Appendix B: CSV Reporting

 -

-The optional 'annotations' feature described in Requirements for the Thermo Library Generation Tool provides additional information which also can be reported.
+The optional 'annotations' feature described in provides additional information which also can be reported.
 In the above example, after keyword #Tracking: there are listed tracking attributes that store data about creation, modification and deletion operations and can be inspected via CSV reporting as any other information.

 -